openhwgroup/programs/cores/cv32e40p/user_manual/source/pulp_hw_loop.rst

+.. _hwloop-specs:

 PULP Hardware Loop Extensions
 =============================

-To increase the efficiency of small loops, CV32E40P supports hardware loops.
-Hardware loops make it possible to execute a piece of code multiple times, without the overhead of branches or updating a counter.
+To increase the efficiency of small loops, CV32E40P supports hardware loops optioonally.
+They can be enabled by setting the PULP_HWLP parameter.
+Hardware loops make executing a piece of code multiple times possible, without the overhead of branches or updating a counter.
 Hardware loops involve zero stall cycles for jumping to the first instruction of a loop.